beza328/AlphaCare-Insurance-Solutions/README.md

 The EDA is divided into two parts:
 ### Univariate Analysis

-    Numerical Variables: Distribution analysis using histograms for variables like TotalPremium and TotalClaims.
+- Numerical Variables: Distribution analysis using histograms for variables like TotalPremium and TotalClaims.
-    Categorical Variables: Bar charts for categorical columns like CoverType, make, and Gender.
+- Categorical Variables: Bar charts for categorical columns like CoverType, make, and Gender.

 ### Bivariate Analysis

  --Scatter plots to examine the relationships between:
  - TotalPremium and TotalClaims.
-- TotalPremium and customer geography (postal code).
+- TotalPremium and customer geography.
  - TotalPremium and vehicle make/model.

 ### Geographical Analysis

-Comparative analysis of trends in insurance cover type, premiums, and claims over different geographical regions (PostalCode).
+Comparative analysis of trends in insurance cover type, premiums, and claims over different geographical regions.

 ### Code Summary